wallabyjs/public/README.md

 - **Show line test(s) action**: works similar to clicking a source code line square and displays the line related test data.
+- **Jump to failing test action**: allows to quickly navigate to the failing test from any 'pink' context (the failing test execution path).
+- **Jump to error source action**: allows to quickly navigate to the source of the test error from any 'pink' context (failing test execution path).
 - **Show line uncovered regions**: the action is useful for "yellow" lines to display what is exactly not covered in the line.
 Not covered expressions will be highlighted in red.
 - **Show file uncovered regions**: the action is similar to the previous one, it displays uncovered regions for the whole file.
 The red highlights for both actions can be removed by pressing "Esc" (or you can just start changing the file code and they will disappear).
 - **Run scope test(s)**: the action is pretty simple (yet so much wanted by so many people), it just runs a single test (if invoked from within the test) or all related tests (if invoked within some source code covered by the tests).